-ginning in 2016, the small group market will consist of employers with 1-100 employees - those with 1-49 employees will not be subject to the shared-responsibility penalties but those with 50-100 employees will face them.
+or offer coverage that doesn't meet minimum value and affordability requirements.3 As a result, beginning in 2016, the small group market will consist of employers with 1-100 employees - those with 1-49 employees will not be subject to the shared-responsibility penalties but those with 50-100 employees will face them.

-As the small group market redefinition takes effect, it's important to consider the potential effects, not only on the groups sized 51-100, but also on those sized 1-50.
-The American Academy of Actuaries' Individual and Small Group Market Task Force developed this brief to examine how the rules applying to groups sized 51-100 will change and what that means for insurance offerings in the small group market.
-Specifically, this paper finds that:
+When considering the small group redefinition, it's important to consider the potential effects, not only on the groups sized 51-100, but also on those sized 1-50.
+This statement examines how the rules applying to groups sized 51-100 will change and what that means for insurance offerings in the small group market.
+Specifically, we find that:

 - Many employers and employees will be affected by the change in the small group definition.
-Among employers offering coverage, employees in groups sized 51-100 comprise roughly 30 percent of employees in groups sized 1-100. - Groups sized 51-100 will face more restrictive rating rules, which will increase relative premiums for some groups and reduce them for others. - Groups sized 51-100 will face additional

-- benefit and cost-sharing requirements, which could reduce benefit flexibility and increase premiums. - The more restrictive rating and benefit requirements could cause more groups sized 51-100 to self-insure, especially among those whose premiums would increase under the new rules. - If adverse selection occurs among groups sized 51-100, premiums for groups sized 1-50 could increase.
+Among employers offering coverage, employees in groups sized 51-100 comprise roughly 30 percent of employees in groups sized 1-100. - Groups sized 51-100 will face more restrictive rating rules, which will increase relative premiums for some groups and reduce them for others. - Groups sized 51-100 will face additional benefit and cost-sharing requirements, which could reduce benefit flexibility and increase premiums. - The more restrictive rating and benefit requirements could cause more groups sized 51-100 to self-insure, especially among those whose premiums would increase under the new rules. - If adverse selection occurs among groups sized 51-100, premiums for groups sized 1-50 could increase.